 Accounts receivable are recorded at original invoiced amount less an estimated allowance for uncollectible accounts.
 The management determines the adequacy of allowance for doubtful accounts based on individual account analysis and historical collection situation.
 When the management believes an allowance is necessary, the allowance is provided against accounts receivable balances, with a corresponding charge recorded in the statement of income.
 Delinquent account balances are written-off against the allowance for doubtful accounts when the collection is not probable.
-The Group considers there is no allowance for doubtful accounts for years ended March 31, 2019 and 2018.
+The Group considers there is no allowance for doubtful accounts for years ended March 31, 2020 and 2019.

-n) Employee benefit expenses
+l) Employee benefit expenses

 All eligible employees of the Group are entitled to staff welfare benefits including medical care, welfare subsidies, unemployment insurance, pension benefits and housing funds through a PRC government-mandated multi-employer defined contribution plan.
 The Group is required to make contributions to the plan and accrues for these benefits based on certain percentages of the qualified employees' salaries.
-The Group recorded employee benefit expenses \$79,056 and \$ 65,076 of for the years ended March 31, 2019 and 2018, respectively.
+The Group recorded employee benefit expenses \$41,207 and \$79,056 of for the years ended March 31, 2020 and 2019, respectively.

-o) Selling and marketing expenses
+m) Selling and marketing expenses

 Selling and marketing are expensed as incurred in accordance with ASC 720-35.
-Among this, advertising and promotion costs were \$ 1,319,969 and \$ 779,162 for years ended March 31, 2019 and 2018, respectively.
+Among these, advertising and promotion costs were \$ 893,754 and \$ 1,319,969 for years ended March 31, 2020 and 2019, respectively.

-p) Research and development costs
+n) Research and development costs